 For instance, if you want to complete a 20-minute workout made up of 1-minute intervals, the work period would be 1 minute, the rest period would be 1 minute, and the total number of rounds, or times you want to repeat those intervals, would be 10.
 You can program your Fitbit to track these intervals by customizing the “Interval Workout” setting via the smartphone app or the Fitbit.com dashboard.

 Essential reading: Fitbit Versa or Ionic – what’s the difference?

 Once you activate the workout the tracker will guide you throughout the session.
 It will vibrate and tell you to “move” or “rest” depending on which interval you’re on.

-If you are looking for a more beefed up Fitbit tracker, you can always opt for the Blaze or Ionic.
+If you are looking for a more beefed up Fitbit device, you can always opt for the Versa or Ionic.
 Both are well suited for interval training thanks to Fitstar integration.
 Available workouts include a Quick HIIT, 7-Minute Workout or Cardio Kickoff and more.

 Now that you are armed with basic information, there are no more excuses.
 Next time you’re out on a run, do a sprint – for just 30 seconds.
 Even one burst of high intensity activity during a steady run can boost your endurance and overall health.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!